hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-resource.md

 				// or raise a bug report if there's something we should handle return fmt.Errorf("retrieving %s: %+v", id, err)
             }

             // at this point we can set information about this Resource Group into the State
             // identifier fields such as the name, resource group name to name a few need to be sourced
-			// from the Resource ID instead of the API response metadata.ResourceData.Set("name", id.ResourceGroupName)
+            // from the Resource ID instead of the API response state := ResourceGroupExampleResourceModel{
+				Name: id.ResourceGroupName,
+            }

 			// the SDK will return a Model as well as a nested Properties object for the resource
 			// for readability and consistency we assign the Model to a variable and nil check as shown below.